 A Corporate Agent or an Insurance Corporate agent is an insurance entity that solicits, procures and services insurance policies of three insurance companies per category.
-These categories are health insurance, general insurance, life insurance and composite Insurance.
+These categories are health insurance broker license, general insurance license , life insurance and composite Insurance license.

 Although quite vast for a budding entrepreneur, for a firm as expansive as PhonePe, being a corporate agent is quite minuscule.
 Ever since then, the company of India’s favourite digital platform has been trying to get into the Insurance brokering domain, trying to penetrate the insurance sector with the best type of insurance entity – the direct insurance broker.